Store Hours

 Should I use peat moss starters or coir starters?

-On those beautiful days, clean up the yard before everything blooms in earnest.
-Lawn care is often a priority, as well.
-Plan your garden to make the most of your time and space.
-You can also add beauty and interest with hardscaping, stonework, and water features.
-No matter what outdoor projects you choose to tackle, The Home Depot Villa Rica Garden Center can help you enjoy your spring activities to the fullest.
+On beautiful spring days, tidy the yard before everything blooms in earnest.
+You can also add beauty and interest with stonework, water features, and hardscaping.
+Don't forget to clean out the shed and sweep the gazebo in preparation for spring, too.
+No matter which plants you need and what outdoor projects you choose to tackle, you'll find that The Home Depot Garden Center in Villa Rica is the local plant nursery to help you enjoy your spring activities to the fullest.

 Plant Hardiness Zones Explained